What Is Thai Beef Red Curry?

 What You’ll Need

-Red curry paste — two to three tablespoons.
-Store-bought red curry paste works and is widely available at Asian grocery stores.
+Red curry paste, two to three tablespoons.
+Store-bought red curry paste works well.
 Maesri and Mae Ploy are reliable brands.
-Homemade red curry paste produces a more complex, more aromatic result — the fresh lemongrass and galangal present in a way that jarred paste approximates but cannot fully replicate.
-Start with two tablespoons and taste after the paste has been fried in the coconut cream — add more if you want more heat and depth.
+Start with two tablespoons and add more after the paste has been fried if you want more heat and depth.

-Coconut milk — two cans, full fat.
+Coconut milk, two cans, fourteen ounces each, full fat.
 Do not shake the cans before opening.
-The thick coconut cream that separates to the top of the can is what goes into the wok first to fry the curry paste.
-The thinner coconut milk underneath is added after.
-This separation is structural to how Thai curry is made — the fat in the coconut cream is what allows the curry paste to fry rather than steam, and frying the paste is what releases its full flavor.
+The thick coconut cream that separates to the top goes in first to fry the curry paste.
+The thinner milk underneath is added after.
+This separation is structural to how Thai curry is made.

 VISUAL WALK THROUGH

-★ Step 3.
-Add the beef and coat it completely in the paste before any liquid goes in.
+★ Step 2.
+Add the coconut milk and bring to a gentle simmer.
 This is What Makes the Difference.

 Ingredients